buzzm/postgresbson/README.md

 The BSON type is castable to JSON in so-called EJSON format.
 Thus, the wealth of functions and operations and even other extensions built around the JSON type can be used on BSON.
+    ```
+    select json_array_length(bson_column::json->'d'->'payload'->'vector') from table;
+    ```

+These of course can be combined:
+    ```
+    select (bson_get_bson(bson_column, 'msg.header.event')::jsonb) ?@ array['id','type'] from table;
+    ```

+In general, the dotpath functions will be faster and more memory efficient especially for larger and/or deeper structures.
+This is because the dotpath implementation in the C library itself will "visit" the BSON structure and only vend allocated material at the terminal of the path.
+The arrow operators necessitate the construction of a fully inflated substructure at each step in the path, just like the native `json` and `jsonb` types.

 Status
 ======